Continental Divide of the Americas: Exceptions

 Many endorheic regions in North and South America complicate the simple view of east or west, "ocean-bound" water flow.
 Several endorheic basins straddle or adjoin the Continental Divide, notably the Great Divide Basin in Wyoming, the Plains of San Agustin and the Animas Valley in New Mexico, the Guzmán Basin in New Mexico and Chihuahua, Mexico, and both the Bolsón de Mapimí and the Llanos el Salado in Mexico.
 Such basins can be, and routinely are, assigned to one side of the Divide or the other by their lowest perimeter pass; in other words, an assignment is made by determining how the drainage would occur if the basin were to be progressively filled with water until it overflowed.

 Large-scale maps, such as those on this page, often show double divide lines when endorheic basins are involved.
 However, the detailed USGS topographic maps of the United States generally show only the main Divide as determined by the overflow rule.
 Among other things, this eliminates the need to trace out the boundary for a basin that is very shallow and has a nebulous rim, such as the San Luis Closed Basin in Colorado and the basin of the lost streams of Idaho.

 Another rare exception occurs when a stream near a divide splits and flows in both directions, or a lake straddling the divide overflows in both directions.
 Examples of these are, respectively, North Two Ocean Creek and Isa Lake, both located on the Continental Divide in Wyoming.
 The Panama Canal has this same feature, but is man-made.
 Both the Chagres and Gatun rivers flow into Gatun Lake, which empties to both oceans.

 Several small lakes along the Divide in the Rocky Mountains between Alberta and British Columbia flow into both provinces and thus into both the Arctic and Pacific Oceans.
 An example is the "Committee's Punch Bowl", a small lake located in the Athabasca Pass.

-The Alpine Club of Canada's Abbot Pass Hut sits directly astride the Divide in Abbot Pass on the boundary between Banff National Park and Yoho National Park, and thus rainwater falling on the eastern half of the roof flows via Lake Louise into Hudson Bay, while rain falling on the western half flows via Lake O'Hara into the Pacific Ocean.
+The Alpine Club of Canada's Abbot Pass Hut sat directly astride the Divide in Abbot Pass on the boundary between Banff National Park and Yoho National Park, and thus precipitation falling on the eastern half of the roof flowed via Lake Louise into Hudson Bay, while rain falling on the western half flowed via Lake O'Hara into the Pacific Ocean.